Life After Churchill

 At Churchill Center & School we honor and celebrate alumni making a difference in our community.

-Woody Wilson ’94 is a Churchill Alumnus who strives for
+Woody Miller ’94 is a Churchill Alumnus who strives for

 continued growth, both personally and professionally.

 Woody has been recognized by St. Louis Business Journal as one of the 2019 class of “40 Under Forty” rising young professionals.
 Read more about Woody and then check out the full online article recognizing all the distinguished honorees.